denilsonbarahona/InspireMusic/README.md

       <td style="text-align:center;">
 <b>Figure 1.</b> An overview of the InspireMusic framework.
 We introduce InspireMusic, a unified framework for music, song, and audio generation capable of producing high-quality 48kHz long-form audio.
 InspireMusic consists of three key components:

-- **Dual Audio Tokenizers**:
+- **Audio Tokenizers**:
-The framework first converts raw audio waveforms into discrete tokens that are efficiently processed by the autoregressive model.
-We employ two tokenizers: WavTokenizer converts 24kHz audio into 75Hz discrete tokens, while Hifi-Codec transforms 48kHz audio into 150Hz latent features suited for our flow matching model.
+Convert the raw audio waveform into discrete audio tokens that can be efficiently processed and trained by the autoregressive transformer model.
+Audio waveform of lower sampling rate has converted to discrete tokens via a high bitrate compression audio tokenizer[<sup>[1]</sup>](https://openreview.net/forum?id=yBlVlS2Fd9) .

 - **Autoregressive Transformer**:
-This component is trained using a next-token prediction approach on both text and audio tokens, enabling it to generate coherent and contextually relevant audio sequences.
+Autoregressive transformer model is based on Qwen2.5[<sup>[2]</sup>](https://arxiv.org/abs/2412.15115)  as the backbone model and is trained using a next-token prediction approach on both text and audio tokens, enabling it to generate coherent and contextually relevant token sequences.
+The audio and text tokens are the inputs of an autoregressive model with the next token prediction to generate tokens.

-- **Super-Resolution Flow Matching** Model:
+- **Super-Resolution Flow-Matching** Model:
-An ODE-based diffusion model, specifically a super-resolution flow matching (SRFM) model, maps the lower-resolution audio tokens to latent features with a higher sampling rate.
+An ODE-based flow matching model, specifically a super-resolution flow matching (SRFM) model, maps the generated tokens to latent features with high-resolution fine-grained acoustic details[<sup>[3]</sup>](https://arxiv.org/abs/2305.02765) obtained from a higher sampling rate of audio to ensure the acoustic information flow connected with high fidelity through models.
 A vocoder then generates the final audio waveform from these enhanced latent features.

 InspireMusic supports a range of tasks including text-to-music, music continuation, music reconstruction, and music super-resolution.
       </td>